-Upon successful completion of this course, the student should be able to apply classroom knowledge to an actual work situation.
-This course offers work experience under instructional supervision in an approved training situation designed to provide practical experience in the fashion industry.
-A minimum of 15 hours on-the-job training/wk.
+Upon successful completion of this course, the student should be able to demonstrate the skills required to advance to an entry-level management position.
+The student will receive 225 hours of work experience in an approved training situation designed to provide practical experience in the fashion industry.
+An average of 15 hours on-the-job training is required/wk.